Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Case Studies

 \subsection{Data Sets}

-We use data-sets from the bike-sharing systems of three major American cities to investigate the effect different allocations of docks might have in each city.
+We use data sets from the bike-sharing systems of three major American cities to investigate the effect different allocations of docks might have in each city.
 The three cities, New York City, Boston, and Chicago, vary widely in the sizes of their systems.
-When the data was collected from each system's open data feed (summer 2016), Boston had 1300 bikes and 2700 docks across 160 stations, Chicago had~4700 bikes and~9500 docks across~582 stations, and NYC had 6750 bikes and 14840 docks across 447 stations.
-Given that the feeds only provide the number of bikes in each station, they do not necessarily capture the entire fleet size, e.g., in New York City a significant number of bikes is kept in depots over night.
+When the data was collected from each system's open data feed (summer 2016), Boston had 1300 bikes and 2805 docks across 158 stations, Chicago had~4700 bikes and~9987 docks across~581 stations, and NYC had 6750 bikes and 15274 docks across 455 stations (given that the feeds only provide the number of bikes in each station, they do not necessarily capture the entire fleet size, e.g., in New York City a significant number of bikes is kept in depots over night).

-For each station (in each system), we compute piece-wise constant Poisson arrival rates to inform our demand profiles.
-To be precise, we take all weekday rentals/returns in the month of June 2016, bucket them in the 30-minute interval of the day in which they occur, and divide the number of rentals/returns at each station within each half-hour interval by the number of minutes during which the station was non-empty/non-full.
-We compute the user dissatisfaction functions assuming that the demand profiles stem from these Poisson arrivals (cf. \citealt{henomashm16} and \citealt{parikh2014estimation}).
+For each station (in each system), we compute piecewise constant Poisson arrival rates to inform our demand profiles.
+To be precise, we take all weekday rentals/returns in the month of June 2016, bucket them in the 30-minute interval of the day in which they occur, and divide the number of rentals/returns at each station within each half-hour interval by the number of minutes during which the station was nonempty/nonfull.
+We compute the user dissatisfaction functions assuming that the demand profiles stem from these Poisson arrivals (see \citealt{henomashm16} and \citealt{parikh2014estimation}).
 Some of our results in this section rely on the same procedure with data collected from other months.

 Given that (in practice) we do not usually know the lower and upper bounds on the size of each station, we set the lower bound to be the current minimum capacity within the system and the upper bound to be the maximum one.
 Furthermore, we assume that $D+B$ is equal to the current allocated capacity in the system, i.e., we only reallocate existing docks.